tewson/td-tracker/README.md

 ## Contributing

 We'd love your contributions!
 Be it code, data, suggestions, or simply error corrections.
 Check out our [contributing guidelines](CONTRIBUTING.md).

+## Licence

+Any data from the Oireachtas is licensed under the [Oireachtas (Open Data) PSI Licence](https://www.oireachtas.ie/en/open-data/license/), which incorporates the [Creative Commons Attribution 4.0 International Licence](http://creativecommons.org/licenses/by/4.0/).

+The rest of the project is [licensed under the terms of the MIT licence](./LICENSE.md).